UKPLab/CARE/docs/source/for_researchers/workflow_management.rst

 .. list-table:: services keys
    :header-rows: 1
-   :widths: 20 40 40
+   :widths: 20 40

    * - Name
-     - Value type
      - Description
-   * - ``nlpEditComparison``
-     - dk
-     - Example service name for an NLP comparison service.
    * - ``nlpAssessment``
+     - is used for the grading workflows in EiwA, so for requesting a model to assess the submission based on the uploaded submission files.
-     - dk
+   * - ``nlpTextualFeedback``
-     - Example service name for an NLP assessment service.
+     - it is used to generate feedback based on the assessment made and the uploaded submission files.

 .. list-table:: placeholder
     :header-rows: 1